 And then, several new books on Time Management emerged.
-We especially liked Alan Lakein’s How to Get Control of Your Time and Your Life.
-His insights, including better methods of prioritization, were inspiring.
-We added Urgency and Importance fields to our backlog list, with entries limited to 1, 2 and 3.
+After reading a few, we added Urgency and Importance fields to our backlog list, with entries limited to 1, 2 and 3.
 1 was most important or most urgent, and so on.
-Note that Alan Lakein used A, B and C for the three choices, we used 1, 2 and 3, because they could be more easily averaged.
+We used 1, 2 and 3, because they could be easily averaged.
 And, we required that all the entries must average 2, to force a sense of high, medium and low Urgency and Importance.
 Otherwise, everything would soon become Priority 1, destroying the value of the system.

 Three Status Categories